 Voting Patterns

-The city of MobileOpens in a new tab., Alabama is a conservative city.
+The city of Mobile, Alabama is a conservative city.
 In the 2020 presidential election, 43.4% of the city voted Democrat, 55.3% voted Republican, and the remaining 1.3% voted Independent.

 As you can see, there really isn’t that much of a difference between the voting patterns of both Republicans and Democrats.
 There is only a small margin of difference.
 That does not mean that it feels like there is only a small margin of difference.
-Most residentsOpens in a new tab., when asked whether or not the city is a liberal-friendly state, argue that they feel like there are no other liberals in the city besides themselves.
+Most residents, when asked whether or not the city is a liberal-friendly state, argue that they feel like there are no other liberals in the city besides themselves.

 “We’re isolated for sure.
 Constantly surrounded by people with the complete opposite opinion.
 It’s hard but you find people with the same beliefs with you & then it’s all worth it.”